layumi/University1652-Baseline/README.md

 **Task 2: Drone navigation.** (Satellite -> Drone) Given one satellite-view image, the drone intends to find the most relevant place (drone-view images) that it has passed by.
 According to its flight history, the drone could be navigated back to the target place.

-### 1. ACM MM UAVM Workshop

-**13 Mar 2025** We will hold the 3rd workshop on ACM MM 2025!
-Please see [https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/) for reference.

-If you woudl like to participate the challeng, here is a brief workflow.
+## Workshops & Challenges

+- **ACM MM UAVM 2025**: Join our 3rd workshop!
+[Details](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/).
+  - **Challenge Workflow**:
-1. Train your model on the University-1652 training set with 3 views (Drone+Satellite+Street).
+    1. Train on University-1652 (Drone+Satellite+Street).

-2. Download the name-masked test set from the competition page (Onedrive link).
+    2. Download name-masked test set from [OneDrive](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/).

-3. Extract feature of  the downloaded name-masked test set via your trained model in the  first step.

-4. Modify the demo.py or eveluate_gpu.py to compare features and save the top10 image names in the gallery one by one.
-The test order should be same as the given query name text (at the bottom of the competition page).
+    3. Extract features using your model.
+    4. Modify `demo.py` or `evaluate_gpu.py` to save top-10 gallery image names (follow query order).

 <details>
  <summary><b>
   2024 Workshop and Sepcial Session
 </b></summary>

-### 1. ACM MM UAVM Workshop

-**23 Apr 2024** We will hold the 2nd workshop on ACM MM 2024!
+- **ACM MM UAVM Workshop 2024** We will hold the 2nd workshop on ACM MM 2024!
 Please see [https://www.zdzheng.xyz/ACMMM2024Workshop-UAV/](https://www.zdzheng.xyz/ACMMM2024Workshop-UAV/) for reference.

-### 2. ACM ICMR Workshop

-**12 Jan 2024** We are holding a workshop at ACM ICMR 2024 on  Multimedia Object Re-ID.
+- **ACM ICMR Workshop 2024** We are holding a workshop at ACM ICMR 2024 on  Multimedia Object Re-ID.
 You are welcome to show your insights.
 See you at Phuket, Thailand!😃 The workshop link is https://www.zdzheng.xyz/MORE2024/ .
 Submission DDL is **15 April 2024**.

-### 3 ACM WWW Workshop

-**27 Dec 2024** We are holding a workshop at ACM WWW 2025 on  Multimedia Object Re-ID.
+- **ACM WWW Workshop 2024** We are holding a workshop at ACM WWW 2025 on  Multimedia Object Re-ID.
 You are welcome to show your insights.
 See you at Sydney!😃 The workshop link is https://www.zdzheng.xyz/MORE2025/ .
 Submission DDL is **1 Jan 2025**.

 </details>